 WRO has over a sixteen year history of collaborative work at the national, regional and international level partnering with UN agencies, international organizations and governmental bodies such as UNHCR, UNICEF, UNDEF, UNIDO, UNOPS, UNFPA, IRC, the Global Fund, WVI, IFA, Global Medic, German Government, ASODH, UN Women, Japan Government, DRC, NDI, LWF, IRI, , Global Affairs Canada, US Embassy regional reconstruction and Provincial teams and the Iraqi Civil Society Program Organization.

-WRO has delivered over 60 humanitarian and development projects focused on advocacy, Stabilization and Reconciliation, Peace building, SGBV prevention and response, psychological MHPSS and physical health, non-formal education, capacity building, protection, wash, legal, advocacy, livelihoods, political and economic participation, voter and democratic awareness, and reconstruction.
+WRO has successfully delivered over 100 humanitarian and development initiatives focused on advocacy, Stabilization and Reconciliation, Peace building, SGBV prevention and response, psychological MHPSS and physical health, non-formal education, capacity building, protection, wash, legal, advocacy, livelihoods, political and economic participation, voter and democratic awareness, and reconstruction.
 Furthermore, WRO is devoted to international commitments including contribution to Sustainable Development Goals (SDGs) and UNSCR 1325 on women, peace and security.